New Acft

 1. Deadlift: The deadlift measures lower body strength.
 The soldier must lift a barbell from the ground to hip level and lower it back down.

-READ Acft Effective Date
+READ New Acft Calculator

 2. Standing Power Throw: The standing power throw measures upper body power.
 The soldier must throw a 10-pound medicine ball overhead and backward as far as possible.